-David Holden (Managing Director)
+David Holden (Managing Director until 20 February 2015 then Chief Executive Officer)

-Mr Holden was appointed Director in May 2012.
 Mr Holden has over 20 years experience in the Banking and Financial Services Industry, serving as chief financial officer at Home Building Society and StateWest Credit Society and holding senior finance and treasury roles at Challenge Bank.
 Mr Holden is a qualified CPA, has an MBA and is a graduate of the Australian Institute of Company Directors.
-Mr Holden is also the Chairman of the Board of UnitingCare West.
+Mr Holden was previously the Chairman of the Board of UnitingCare West.